AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED] Please set a random seed to allow for pseudo-random results to be exactly reproduced.

+> [REQUIRED] Please provide code that creates all figures and tables without manual editing of parameters, for instance by using function calls, loops, or other mechanisms.
+The README should still provide instructions to replicators on how to further modify such parameters.

 ## Results

 > [REQUIRED] Please adjust your tables to account for the noted numerical discrepancies, or explain (in the README) discrepancies that a replicator should expect.